TheolZacharopoulos/MD4J/README.md

 }
 ```

-Additionally, it should add some \textit{locking} mechanism to ensure immutability of its objects.
+Additionally, it should add some *locking* mechanism to ensure immutability of its objects.
 This is defined in the `Lockable` interface, which is responsible of ensuring the implementation of the specifications.
 Bellow the `Lockable Interface` the specifications of the interface is showed: